adlerre/obd2-mqtt/README.md

 ## Configure Sensors

-With shipped default profile following Sensors are included:
+The following sensors are included in the supplied standard profile:

 * Ambient Temperature
 * Battery Voltage